 The Epistle of Paul to Philemon - Φιλήμονα - is preceded by his Letter to Titus and followed by the Letter to the Hebrews.
-The Letter to Philemon is one of the 4 Captivity Epistles, along with
+The Letter to Philemon is one of the 5 Captivity Epistles, along with

 In this short letter, St. Paul appeals to Philemon to take back his runaway slave, not just as a slave but as a brother in Christ.
-Onesimus had run away and found Paul imprisoned (1:10, 1:13), and became a convert under Paul.
-Paul decided to send him back to his master Philemon.
+Onesimus (Colossians 4:9) had run away and found Paul imprisoned (1:10, 1:13), and became a convert under Paul.
+Paul decided to send him back to his master Philemon in Colossae in Asia Minor.

 While this letter of Paul to Philemon may be brief, it is quite important, for it urges the treatment of slaves with brotherly love, a principle that will ultimately put an end to slavery, the custom of Roman times.
-The Final Greeting is noteworthy, as it identifies both Luke and Mark as his companions and fellow workers.
+Verse 14 speaks of free will.
+Paul is hopeful to visit Philemon for he asks him to keep a guest room for him (1:22).
+In addition to Epaphras (who evangelized Colossae - Colossians 1:7) and the others, the Final Greeting is noteworthy as it identifies both Mark and Luke as his companions and fellow workers.